 Secretary: Arlen Bermudez

 Dr. Stephen Lownie is a neurosurgeon and neurointerventionalist with interests in vascular and skull base diseases.
 He is a Professor in the Departments of Clinical Neurological Sciences, Medical Imaging and Otolaryngology at Western in London, Ontario.
 He served as Chief of the Division of Neurosurgery from 2000 to 2005, and as Co-Chair / Co-Chief of the Department of Clinical Neurological Sciences from 2000 to 2010.
-He currently serves as President of the Canadian Neurosurgical Society.
+He is Past-President of the Canadian Neurosurgical Society.

 Dr. Lownie obtained his MD at Dalhousie University, followed by postgraduate education in neurosurgery at Western, and diagnostic and interventional neuroradiology fellowships at Western and at UCLA.
 He has been an attending neurosurgeon and neurointerventionalist at London Health Sciences Centre since 1992.
 He is the first Canadian and one of the first people worldwide trained in both neurosurgery and interventional neuroradiology.